steamysips/steamy-sips/docs/SOFTWARE_SPECS.md

 Clients should be able to:

 - Do everything that visitors can.
-- Log in to their account.
+- Log in to their account from a login page.
-- Log out of their account.
+- Log out of their account from a registration page.
 - View their profile and their personal details.
 - Edit their personal details from their profile page.
 - Permanently delete their account from their profile page.